 As you set your sights on the many cameras options out there, you might get overwhelmed with such a wide range of choices.
 But trust us, it doesn’t have to be painstaking finding the right security camera.
 Also, the wide selection helps to ensure you get the right product, with the right features – and the peace of mind you need to feel safe in your home.

 The answers vary with each camera.
 So to help you make sense of it all, here are a few features we consider essential in home security cameras:

 You want a camera that works fast and doesn’t hesitate.
 Part of this depends on the strength and speed of your Wi-Fi signal, but a good camera will always “wake up” the moment motion occurs to send you alerts on your phone.
-In our review of the SimpliCam, SimpliSafe’s only dedicated camera, we recall lighting-fast performance, and we recommend this camera often as a solid pick for folks on a budget.
+In our review of the SimpliCam, SimpliSafe’s dedicated indoor camera, we recall lighting-fast performance, and we recommend this camera often as a solid pick for folks on a budget.

 SimpliSafe is one of the most DIY-forward systems out there, with equipment that can be mounted and set up with no elbow grease required.
 In the SimpliCam, we got a basic, no-frills device, maxing out at 720p resolution, which sounds kind of mediocre until you remember one important point: Lower-res video will run more smoothly over Wi-Fi than pricier competitors like Arlo and Google Nest,3 as they require less bandwidth to run and won’t overload your network.